 Once the pool is decrypted, it should appear in the drop-down menu of Figure 6.3b.
 Click the OK button to finish the volume import.

 The Volume → Import Volume screen, shown in Figure 6.3d, is used to import a single disk or partition that has been formatted with a supported filesystem.
 FreeNAS® supports the import of disks that have been formatted with UFS, NTFS, MSDOS, or EXT2.
+The import is meant to be a temporary measure in order to copy the data from a disk to a volume.
+Only one disk can be imported at a time.

 Figure 6.3d: Importing a Volume